Logo

 Paul Mazursky's acting career continued for several decades, starting with parts in episodes of television series such as The Twilight Zone and The Rifleman.

-Paul Mazursky did shows for nightclubs in the late 1950s, most notably with Herb Hartig, with their comedy act being named "Igor and H" before breaking up to do a solo act.
+Paul Mazursky did shows for nightclubs in the late 1950s, including with Herb Hartig in a comedy act named "Igor and H" before breaking up to do a solo act.

-Paul Mazursky applied to the Actors Studio, but he took classes with Lee Strasberg as instructor, having previously studied under Paul Mann and Curt Conway.
+Paul Mazursky applied unsuccessfully to the Actors Studio, but he took classes from Lee Strasberg, having previously studied under Paul Mann and Curt Conway.

 Paul Mazursky appeared in supporting roles or cameos in most of his own films.